Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part2.md

 value = (code – low) * range
 ```

 For the first step from pic.1, this operation will return 0.493, but on the second step, we will obtain 0.93, which falls within the CDF range for the symbol 'd'.
-This is how we will obtain our encoded symbol values since at any given time, we consider only a fraction of the encoded number and cannot compare it directly as shown in the image.
+This is how we will obtain our encoded symbol values at each step.
+We consider only a fraction of the encoded number and cannot compare it directly as shown in the image.
 Actually, it's not exactly true.
-For binary AC it no need to do this reverse transformation.
+For binary AC it is no need to do this reverse transformation.
 It just for a non-binary alphabet this method is more optimal than converting each CDF range to the current range of **high** and **low** and comparing them on that scale.
 So, our function for obtainig current encoded freequnce look like this:

 ```
 u32 ArithDecoder::getCurrFreq(u32 Scale)